cyberAbubakr/ML-Projects/Day-6/Readme.md

 ```
 Income = 666,666

 ```

-This value is significantly higher compared to other customers and may represent a data entry error.
+This value is significantly higher compared to other customers and represents an extreme outlier or data entry error.

+📷 Screenshot – Income Outlier Detection
+*(Place screenshot here)*

 ---